 Creating the web app using Web AppBuilder

-Now that you've got Web AppBuilder set up, you can get down to the business of creating your web app.
-The following instructions were written with Web AppBuilder version 2.4 and may require minor adaptation for later versions.
+Now that you've got a web map set up, you can get down to the business of creating your web app.

-Click Create > App > Using the Web AppBuilder.
+Click the Create App button, and select Web AppBuilder.

 Choose a style and color scheme that you like.
 I'll leave it up to you to be creative.